Documentary Family Photography. Two beloved nieces in a Glastonbury garden

 Here I am showing some more pictures from my documentary series I am working on - two beloved nieces in the garden in Glastonbury, England.

-I have not settled on the final selection - and have a fair few pictures to go through yet -before I settle on my favorite
+I have not settled on the final selection - and have a fair few pictures to go through yet -before I settle on my favorites

 But here are a few more from the series.